Stian Angermund

-Stian Angermund (born 27 August 1986) is a Norwegian trail runner and mountain runner who won the 2021 Amazing Thailand World Mountain and Trail Running Championships at the 40km distance.
+Stian Angermund (born 27 August 1986) is a Norwegian trail runner and mountain runner who won the 2021 Amazing Thailand World Mountain and Trail Running Championships at the 40 km distance.

 He has also won the Salomon Golden Trail World Series in 2018 and 2021.
 Angermund holds the record of the Zegama-Aizkorri trail race.
 He won two gold medals at the 2016 Skyrunning World Championships held in Lleida, Spain, in the Vertical kilometer and SkyMarathon.

 Biography

 World Champion in Short Trail Running, November 2022 at the 2021 World Mountain and trail running championships.

 In 2017 he won the first edition of the Vertical Kilometer World Circuit.
 He also won two medals at the Skyrunning European Championships, always in vertical kilometer discipline.

 In 2023 Angermund tested positive for the banned diuretic chlorthalidone after winning the Orsières-Champex-Chamonix event at the Ultra-Trail du Mont-Blanc.
 He denied intentional doping and suggested possible contamination, especially after it was revealed his sample was stored in an official’s home.
 In late 2024, he accepted a 16-month ban issued by the French Anti-Doping Agency starting from August 2023, allowing him to return to competition in December 2024.